 Several bathroom visits and forgettable odds and ends ended up in this category, but the most notable expense was our decision to spend about $20 and get a couple of simple pairs of swimming goggles in Jelsa.

 They greatly improved our time in the Adriatic Sea while on Hvar, and I wish we had packed them to begin with.
+Now we have these we take with us.

 We were very satisfied with our travel budget for Croatia, though it’s debatable whether or not the trade-off for lodging that was further away from attractions in exchange for cheaper prices was worth it.